claus-e-andersen/EGSnrcTools/README.md

 EGSnrcTools
 ===========

-Here are various tools for relating to the EGSnrc Monte Carlo system for radiation transport simulations and dosimetry.
+Here are various tools relating to the use of the EGSnrc Monte Carlo system for radiation transport simulations and dosimetry.

 1. Linux script (bash) for running the code in parallel.